-EN 123 Composition and Literature
+EN 123 Composition and Literature ENGL 1120 Composition II

-As a continuation of EN 113, this course focuses on writing effective paragraphs and essays with an emphasis on reading, analyzing, and researching literary genres: short stories, poetry, drama, novels, and/or essays.
+As a continuation of EN 113 or ENGL 1110, this course focuses on writing effective paragraphs and essays with an emphasis on reading, analyzing, and researching literary genres: short stories, poetry, drama, novels, and/or essays.
 This course includes a research project and other writing assignments.
-Prerequisite: EN 113 Composition and Rhetoric
+Prerequisite: EN 113 Composition and Rhetoric or ENGL 1110 Composition I